mcusuperuser/embedded_c/docs/variables.md

 bool (C++ only)    |                        | 8            | 1 (byte-aligned)           | false or true
 \_Bool (C only)    |                        | 8            | 1 (byte-aligned)           | false or true

-*Note*
+!!!
+Note
     - Integers are represented in [two's complement](https://en.wikipedia.org/wiki/Two%27s_complement "Two´s complement on Wikipedia") form.
     - Floating-point quantities are stored in [IEEE format](https://en.wikipedia.org/wiki/IEEE_754 "IEEE 754 on Wikipedia").

 ### How to declare a variable